| May 4, 2020 | Growing

 You’ll need to make sure that the inside of the room or tent is as reflective as possible (to maximize your grow light’s output).
 You’ll also need to ensure that no outside light can penetrate into the room or tent (mandatory for seedless flowers).
 The easiest way to satisfy both of these requirements is with the use of a grow tent or a room liner.
 Grow tents and liners are typically made of canvas, Mylar and/or black & white poly film.
 In addition, these films provide a truly separate environment that will help keep bugs and mold out of your grow area.

 Since you are growing indoors, you’ll have to select a grow light to replace the sun.
 There are several different types of grow lights and unfortunately, there is no ‘best’.
 Choosing a grow light comes down to the dimensions of your space, your budget, your growing goals, and your power limitations.
 The good news is, lighting technology has improved over recent years and nearly all lights – HPS, CMH, LED, and DE will work.
-I’ve written a more in-depth article on how to choose best grow light for you.

 An extraction fan is essential for keeping temps down and supplying the plants with the fresh air (C02) they need to thrive.
 Note that you do not necessarily need an extraction fan if you are running a sealed room – but you will need an A/C and CO2 generator, which is a significantly more expensive alternative.
 I’ve written a more in-depth article that explains why you might choose a sealed room over a vented room.